After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 Then you can just jump or fall off of the tower and press X to use the Paraglider, but keep an eye on your Stamina Wheel.
 If you are worried that it will run out, you can press B to freefall until you are closer to a safe place to land, then take out the paraglider again to slow down before you land.

 As soon as you set foot in uncharted land, "Hyrule Kingdom" will appear on the screen.
-At this point, you can find Korok Seeds, and if you purchased the DLC, the DLC side quests will be added to your Adventure Log.
+At this point, if you purchased the Expansion Pass, the EX side quests will be added to your Adventure Log.

 The Outpost Ruins are just east of the Great Plateau Tower.
 If you explore the ruins, you can find a chest in one of the buildings.
 It contains a Traveler's Bow.